Garage Storage Ideas

 This is a must for any garage organization aficionado!
 Get some bins and start labeling everything you put in them (we use this label maker) .
 Categorize them so you have all the garden stuff in one, all the car stuff in another, and so on.

 This will give the added benefit of being able to find things quickly when you need them, plus it will all be up and off the floor.
 We are bin fanatics, as you can see from the image above.

 It just keeps everything nicely organized and looking great.
 We try to buy the same type of bin and always have an extra one on hand.
 Plus, it’s great to have interchangeable lids.

 ✅ Pro Tip: invest in clear bins (and labels); otherwise, you’re going to be opening every container trying to find something, it’s worth it for the extra buck or two.

 When you are using bins to store things, you will forget what’s in them.
 I honestly couldn’t remember by the end of the day.
 So make sure you get a label maker or at least some masking tape and a sharpie to label your containers, so you know what’s in them.

 The next thing to think about is a wall mount system (this is where that cordless drill will come into play).

-A good versatile rack mounting system with interchangeable hooks can be a godsend for saving space.
+An excellent versatile rack mounting system with interchangeable hooks can be a godsend for saving space.
 One row can fit all of your hoses, shovels, rakes, and whatever else you can throw at it.

 Plus, it looks nice to have all your yard work items lined up and ready to go when you need them.
-No more guess or sifting through piles to find what you’re looking for.
+No more guessing or sifting through piles to find what you’re looking for.

-Personally I went with the Rubbermaid Fasttrack system.
-It’s simple to get set up (we are talking minutes here people), and you can get a different type of hook for anything you want.
+Personally, I went with the Rubbermaid Fasttrack system.
+It’s simple to get set up (we are talking minutes here, people), and you can get a different type of hook for anything you want.
 You can even attach shelving to the system.